computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

 </p>

 <p>
+A brief overview for picking up and deliver one of two packages for a simple warehouse is shown in the first two featured images.

-A video showing the completion of a more complex warehouse layout is featured.
+A video showing the completion of a more complex warehouse layout is also shown.
 </p>